ykztenoks/lab-project-management-SOLUTION/README.md

      - A GET route to retrieve a single project by its ID.
      - A POST route to create a new project.
      - A PUT route to update an existing project by its ID.
+     - A DELETE route to delete an existing project by its ID. (_***As a bonus, try to delete all of the tasks that belong to that project***_)

 3. **Define Task routes**
    - In the `routes` folder, create a file named `task.routes.js`.
 Define the following routes:
      - A POST route to create a new task.
 The request body should include the project ID to which the task belongs.
      - A PUT route to update an existing task by its ID, specifically for updating its status.
      - A DELETE route to delete an existing task by its ID.
+(Remove the task from the project task array it belongs as well)

 ## Iteration 5.
 Testing Your Routes